raspberrypilearning/3D-scene/en/step_4.md

 ## Set the scene

 In this step you will set the scene by adding a backdrop and sprites.
-You can use the **Paint Editor** to create your own backdrop and scenery sprites if you don't find what you need in the gallery.

-In the next step, you will be programming your sprites so don't worry about that now.
+In the next step, you will be programming your sprites so don't worry about coding for now.

 **Walking in the hills**: [See inside](https://scratch.mit.edu/projects/445193602/editor){:target="_blank"}